The Last Man

 Peter Roberts

 With great reviews and a growing following on Royal Road, I'm thrilled to share Leybound, the first novel in the fast-paced grimdark fantasy series, Riot's War, and Champion of Small Gods on Royal Road.My stories deliver rich worlds, flawed heroes, and gripping, emotionally charged adventures that stay with you long after the final page.
-If you’re a fan of fantasy where choices carry weight and worlds breathe with life, check out my stories.Take a front-row seat to my storytelling journey, follow me on Royal Road, Instagram, Facebook or join my Discord.
+If you’re a fan of fantasy where choices carry weight and worlds breathe with life, check out my stories.Take a front-row seat to my storytelling journey, follow me on Royal Road, Instagram, Facebook, join my Discord or join my mailing list here.

 UPDATES